mariellefoster/plots_and_projects/README.md

 ## Bad Dads page
 - Rates male politicians on how much they screw over their daughters with their bad legislation

+## Classes for people of all ages on how to be emotionally sound
+- How do you help people grow at all ages like this?